MapRock/TimeMolecules/docs/llm_prompts/readme.md

 ## Notes

-- Only provide links in the https://github.com/MapRock/ and eugeneasahara.com domains.
+- I've only provide links to pages in the https://github.com/MapRock/ and eugeneasahara.com domains.
 I want to remove risk of linking to bad sites.

 ## Example of a Document